Ed O'Bannon: NBA career

 Leading up to the 1995 NBA draft, O'Bannon hoped to be drafted by a team on the west coast.
-Selected ninth overall by the New Jersey Nets, he signed a three-year, $3.9 million contract.
+He was generally projected to be selected fifth or sixth overall, but his stock fell after reports of an arthritic condition on his reconstructed left knee.
+He was selected ninth overall by the New Jersey Nets and signed a three-year, $3.9 million contract.
 However, he became homesick.
-In his two professional seasons, he was unable to find a place in the NBA, being too lean to play down low and not quick enough with his rebuilt knees to guard the perimeter.
+In his two NBA seasons, O'Bannon was unable to find a place in the league, being too lean to play down low and not quick enough with his rebuilt knees to guard the perimeter.
 His knee also started to break down.
 He averaged 6.2 and 4.2 points per game respectively with the Nets and was traded to the Dallas Mavericks later in his second and final NBA season, where he had even less of an impact.
 In September 1997 he was traded along with Derek Harper to the Orlando Magic for Dennis Scott, and was waived by the Magic afterwards.
 "It wasn't injury, it was confidence," O'Bannon said about his NBA career.
 "I missed shots, got pulled from games, it affected my defense, and I lost all my confidence."
 Former Nets teammate Armon Gilliam said, "He's a guy who didn't find his niche in the NBA.
 He wasn't in the right situation to grow and develop.
 He never got the opportunity to prove what he could do."